RangeLDM: Fast Realistic LiDAR Point Cloud Generation: The Proposed Method

-For simplicity, we adopted a similar architecture to that in \cite{rombach2022high}.
+\textbf{Network Architectures and Model Hyperparameters.} For simplicity, we adopted a similar architecture to that in \cite{rombach2022high}.
 The downsampling factor $f$ is set as $4$ to strike a good balance between efficiency and realistic results.
-The VAE comprises three encoder blocks and three decoder blocks, with channel settings of 64, 128, 256, 256, 128, and 64.
+The VAE comprises three encoder blocks and three decoder blocks.
 The LDM consists of four downsampling blocks with the last three followed by a transformer layer, and four upsampling blocks with the first three blocks also followed by a transformer layer.
-The channel settings for the blocks are as follows: 128, 128, 256, 256, 256, 256, 128, 128.

-During training, the VAE was optimized using the Adam optimizer with a learning rate of 4.5e-6, while the LDM was trained with the AdamW optimizer with a learning rate of 1e-4.
-We configured the diffusion steps to be 1000.
-In the generation process, we employed 50 denoising steps with Denoising Diffusion Implicit Models (DDIM) sampler~\cite{song2020denoising} for point cloud generation.
-The code of this work will be made public upon the acceptance of the paper, where more implementation details can be found.
+In the generation process, we employed 50 denoising steps with DDIM sampler~\cite{song2020denoising} for point cloud generation.
+More implementation details can be found in released code \url{https://github.com/WoodwindHu/RangeLDM}.